Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_ant.md

 ## Observation Space

-Besides the local observation of each agent (which depend on their parts of the agent, the observation categories and the observation depth), each agent also observes the position and velocity items of the ant's torso. see more at the [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#observation-space).
+Besides the local observation of each agent (which depend on their parts of the agent, the observation categories and the observation depth), each agent also observes the position and velocity items of the ant's torso.
+See more at the [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#observation-space).

 ## Rewards

-All agents recieve the same [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#observation-space) reward.
+All agents receive the same [Gymnasium's Ant](https://gymnasium.farama.org/environments/mujoco/ant/#observation-space) reward.